← Analysis

 What plaintiff attorneys look for

 Plaintiff bad faith attorneys look for the gap between what the UR file contains and what the denial letter states.
 When the denial letter says "the medical record does not support medical necessity" but the UR file shows the reviewer spent minimal time with the record and did not address key clinical findings, that gap is the bad faith argument.
-A physician who has written thousands of these reviews can identify whether a specific denial will survive that scrutiny — because he knows what adequate review documentation looks like from the inside.
+A physician who has written thousands of these reviews can identify whether a specific denial will survive that scrutiny — because that physician knows what adequate review documentation looks like from the inside.

 The UR process audit